Foundational Concept

 • • Migraine symptoms begin

-The goal isn't to eliminate triggers - it's to reduce the baseline load so that when triggers happen, they don't overflow the bucket.
+The goal isn't to eliminate triggers.
+It's to lower the baseline load so that when triggers happen, they don't overflow the bucket.

 Instead of chasing triggers, the Migraine Detective Method addresses layers systematically - starting with the ones that contribute the most load for your specific pattern.